Powerless in the Dark

 I barely got hello out before she launched in.

-Why wasn’t I home with dinner cooked and waiting?
-She’d messaged me two hours ago!
+Where was dinner, she’d messaged two hours ago!
 Why are the lights not working?

-Told her the generator had naffed itself six days ago.
-I’d spent two days in Arusha organizing a new one but, you know Africa, nothing gonna move fast.
+Explained the generator naffing itself six days ago.
+That I’d spent two days in Arusha organizing a new one but, you know Africa, nothing gonna move fast.

 She refused staying home on New Year’s Eve without power.
-I refused her desire to party in Arusha all night.
-I didn’t say as much but I wasn’t driving two hours to spend the night in some dingy hooker-infested dance club.
-Mainly, I hadn’t seen her for ages and wanted a quiet evening together.
+I refused accompanying her to Arusha to party all night.
+I wasn’t driving two hours to spend the wee hours in some insanely loud dingy hooker-infested dance club.
+Mainly, I hadn’t seen her for yonks and wanted a quiet evening together.

 “I’m done with you.
 How much money have you got here?
 I want all of it.”

-To wrap that ever so nicely she then announced she was leaving me for good this time.
+Then to wrap a bow on my delayed present she announced she was leaving for good this time.

 Something in me flipped.